tom335/sa-services/README.md

 # sa-services
 Schema-centric abstraction on top of SqlAlchemy core libs.

-This provides a set of methods to perform CRUD methods on a Sqlite database.
+This provides a set of methods to perform CRUD operations on a Sqlite database.

 Includes some useful, most commonly used functions like `find`, `find_all`, `paginate`, and so on.